Raju Tamang

-Raju Tamang (राजु तामाङ; born 27 October 1985) is a footballer from Nepal.
-He currently plays for departmental team Nepal Army Club in Martyr's Memorial A-Division League.
+Raju Tamang (राजु तामाङ; born 27 October 1985) is a Nepalese football coach and former footballer.
+He played for the departmental team Nepal Army Club in Martyr's Memorial A-Division League.
+He is currently serving as the head coach of the Tribhuvan Army Women's Club.

 International

 He made his first appearance for the Nepal national football team in 2005.
 During the 2014 AFC Challenge Cup qualification Tamand converted a Penalty kick for Nepal in a 6–0 rout over Northern Mariana Islands national football team after teammate Jagajeet Shrestha was fouled in the box.